 A gorgeous tome that shares a lot of water information along with folktales, too.
 Learn about the water cycle, salt water, fresh water, the power of water, and more.
 Plus, lift the flap on the “Deeper Activities” for hands-on activities to apply what you’ve learned.
 Read stories like Where the Water Grows from Zimbabwe about Hippo, who helps Water find new plants.
 Beautiful borders and illustrations make this an eye-catching, appealing book essential for homeschool libraries, school libraries, and classrooms.

 Ice Boy is born an ice cube, but he wants to explore the world, not just wait to be picked for someone’s drink.
 And so he does in a charming journey of exploration and the water cycle –like ice becomes water which becomes vapor!

 Filled with colorful photographs, this is an appealing, informational level three reader about the water cycle for kids.

 The Water Cycle at Work by Rebecca Jean Olien

 In this nonfiction picture book for elementary readers, you’ll learn about evaporation, precipitation, condensation, clouds, humidity, and more.
 Clear writing with only a few sentences per page, bolded vocabulary words, and labeled illustrations make this a solid choice for instructional reading.

 The Water Dance by Thomas Locker

-Personified water narrates their life in first person, dancing through the world.
+Personified water narrates their life in the first person, dancing through the world.
 “Sometimes I cascade.
 I tumble down, down, over the moss-covered rocks, through the forest shadows.
 I am the mountain stream.”
 Rich with poetic language and beautiful imagery.